 Doors and Window Covers, Shutters and Reinforcement: Homes in high wind areas can be retrofitted for window covers and storm “roll down” shutters.
 When the storm is imminent, the shutters can be “rolled down” to the closed protective mode with just the touch of a button.
 Garage doors can be additionally strength-reinforced to handle higher winds or alternatively the garage door can be entirely replaced with a stronger model rated to withstand higher winds.
 When hurricanes are approaching, it is common to see buildings with every window covered by a custom attached piece of protective plywood.
 When faced with high winds, an often used technique is to actually apply duct tape in an “x” configuration to the glass to additionally strengthen the window’s ability to successfully handle the high winds.

 Structural Strengthening and Tie Downs: A good building contractor can provide inspection services and recommendations for strengthening the building’s structure and its ability to handle wind uplift forces.
 The best time to strengthen a structure would be during the original construction because at that time the structure is exposed and accessible for fortification.
 After the building has already been built and finished, much of the structure is covered by wallboard and finish work and therefore is not entirely accessible for inspection and improvement; and therefore must be predominantly assumed to be in “sound” condition.
 In the areas where the structure is exposed such as the attic and the basement, a good contractor can inspect the structure and make recommendations such as adding framing to brace gable end strength.
 In the attic, Simpson ties (metal ties) can be used to anchor roof framing down to the wall tops as well as anchor ridge poles to rafters.
-Since the attic is typically exposed, a contractor might even be able to add all of the necessary “ties” to verifiably improve your roof structure to meet the newer high wind codes, further increasing its value.
+Since the attic is typically exposed, a contractor might even be able to add all of the necessary “ties” to veritably improve your roof structure to meet the newer high wind codes, further increasing its value.
 In the basement, the sill plate is likely exposed and therefore could be inspected and additionally anchored to the foundation if necessary.

 In conclusion, there are plenty of productive measures that can be performed to increase your home’s ability to handle storms.
 The challenge, is in understanding which improvements are necessary and make logical sense to perform in advance.
 Sometimes, it just makes sense to not get overwhelmed and do what you are capable of doing, when you can.
 If a tornado hits, FEMA suggests that you take refuge in a storm shelter that meets FEMA ICC standards.
 Additional warning and preparedness can be acquired by signing up for your communities or town’s warning system.
 At times of trouble, additional information can be gathered by tuning-in to the National Oceanic and Atmospheric Administration’s weather radio channel.
 Regardless, it always makes sense to be prepared for the worst by identifying weaknesses, fortifying, and strengthening the home’s ability to withstand powerful storms; in advance.
 If nothing else, you might just sleep better at night with the fulfillment achieved from knowing you paid attention, hired professionals and did your best.